Lamb Cutlets with Rose Harissa Rub

 Lamb cutlets work incredibly well with Rose Harissa.
 They’re also ideal for cooking on the barbecue.
 When the weather keeps you indoors, cook them on a smoking hot griddle pan – the charring combines brilliantly with the heat of Rose Harissa and acidity of the lemons.

-Heat the barbecue or a griddle pan until smoking.
+- Heat the barbecue or a griddle pan until smoking.

+- Toss the spring onions and lemon slices with a tablespoon of olive oil and a pinch of salt.
 Cook on the barbecue or griddle for 5 minutes, turning once or twice, until charred in places.
 Set aside.

-Serve the lamb with the charred spring onions and charred lemons.
+- Serve the lamb with the charred spring onions and charred lemons.